2023 Best Criminal Justice & Corrections Bachelor's Degree Schools in District of Columbia

 Top District of Columbia Schools for a Bachelor's in Criminal Justice & Corrections

 Our analysis found George Washington University to be the best school for criminal justice and corrections students who want to pursue a bachelor’s degree in District of Columbia.
-GWU is a very large private not-for-profit school located in the large city of Washington.
+GWU is a fairly large private not-for-profit school located in the large city of Washington.

 Criminal Justice majors at GWU take out an average of $22,100 in student loans while working on their Bachelor's Degree.